 - The Navigation Burden: We've handed employees another app, another login, another set of instructions.
 She's now her own unpaid care coordinator, left to piece together advice from the tele-doc, her pharmacy benefit, and her in-network specialist list.

 - Misaligned Motives: Your vendor is often paid per visit.
 Their goal is utilization.
 Your goal is to prevent the $30,000 surgery or the $50,000 NICU stay.
-These goals are not the same, and the current model doesn't bridge that gap.
+These goals are at odds, and the current model doesn't fix that.

 A Better Path: The Integrated Health-to-Wealth System

 So what's the alternative?
 It's not abandoning digital care.
-It's insisting that it functions as the opening move in a smarter, connected game.
-Imagine if women's health telemedicine was the intelligent trigger for a seamless, value-driven journey.
+It's insisting that it functions as the opening move in a smarter, connected system.
+Imagine if a telemedicine call triggered a coordinated, outcome-focused journey.

 - The Consult as an On-Ramp, Not a Destination.
 A call about perimenopause doesn't end with a prescription.
 It automatically generates a personalized care plan within the main benefits platform, scheduling relevant labs and curating vetted resources—all in one place.

 - Actions That Build Real Wealth.
-This is the magic.
 When she completes those verifiable preventive steps (gets the mammogram, follows up on bloodwork), the system automatically deposits funds into her wellness wallet and her retirement account.
-Health literally builds wealth, creating powerful, positive engagement.
+Health literally builds wealth, creating a real incentive to engage.

 - Proof, Not Promises.
 After a year of integrated data, you don't get a fluffy satisfaction survey.
 You get a Women's Health Cohort Analysis showing hard numbers: "Early management for 35 employees projected a net avoidance of $600k in future claims."
 Now you're speaking the CFO's language.